Head of Brand & Content

 Unfortunately, the problem facing e-commerce these past few years isn’t a lack of revenue, but a lack of profitability.
 As mentioned above, even during the recent economic boom, discounting remained near 2008 levels.
 The need for even lower prices, as retailers compete over market share in a more dismal economy, will likely exacerbate profitability even further.

 What can e-commerce retailers do to mitigate the negatives long enough to take advantage of the positive increase in online traffic?

 We need to start working smarter.
 We need to look deeper than revenue-based vs. ad-spend based ROI, and focus on profitability.

 This doesn’t mean an end to discounting; it means taking a more data-driven approach to marketing.
 Marketing teams need to shift their focus to actual profitability, instead of a focus on increasing revenue growth from discounted products.

 Profitability can be determined at the product-level, including factors like margin, chance of item return, stock levels in the nearest warehouse, and much more.
 This way, products that are performing don’t become lost among products that are not.
-Take a look at our Product Marketing Platform e-book for more information on applying this product-level approach to profitability.
+Take a look at our Product Performance Management (PPM) platform page for more information on applying this product-level approach to profitability.